List of winless seasons: Other American football leagues

 AF2 was the minor league of the Arena Football League.
 In 2001, the Columbus Wardogs made history becoming the first American football team to finish a season 0–16.

 The Legends Football League (originally Lingerie Football League), whose seasons are only three to four games long for each team, has had eight teams with perfectly bad seasons in three years of play.
-One such team, the Toronto Triumph, did not win a game in either of their competing seasons in 2011 and 2012.
+One such team, the Toronto Triumph, did not win a game in their inaugural season.

 The Princeton Tigers sprint football squad, a team consisting of players under 172 pounds, sustained 16 consecutive winless seasons before Princeton University shut the team down in 2015, citing safety concerns in allowing players to play on a team so heavily outmatched.

+In the American Football League Europe (AFLE), the Firenze Red Lions finished their inaugural season with a winless 0-12 record.

 Canadian Football League

 Since 1986, the Canadian Football League's regular season spans eighteen games; from 1952 to 1985 it was generally sixteen games like the NFL from 1978 to 2020, though those teams in what is now the Eastern Division played only fourteen as late as 1973.
 Also, the CFL did not adopt interdivisional regular season play until the early 1960s.
 There have been no imperfect seasons since the CFL was officially founded in 1958 (the closest any CFL team has come to a winless season since its formation are the 2003 Hamilton Tiger-Cats who went 1-17; however, there have been three other seasons in which a team won a single game under shorter standard regular season schedules since 1958) – the last imperfect season in either of the CFL's antecedent leagues was in 1949.

 Imperfect seasons were common in the Canadian football during the first half of the twentieth century when fewer games were played and more leagues were challenging for the Grey Cup.
 There was also far more disparity between teams in early Canadian football leagues.

 Also unlike the NFL, the CFL has always awarded "points" in the standings that, in effect, have always counted ties as "half-wins" so a team with only ties and losses in the standings has never been regarded as having an imperfect season.